-Ski Resort Hotel Jobs
+Ski Resort Hospitality Jobs

 Managers will need some degree of experience working in a hotel, given the complexities involved.
 The job will involve management of the team, pre-season training of staff, finance and the books, ensuring guests receive what they need from staff, rosters, and managing stock.

 In general, cleaners, lobby staff, waiters and bar staff do not need experience as a pre-requisite, though it certainly helps your application.